open-policy-agent/gatekeeper/README.md

 ```
 > NOTE: The supported enforcementActions are [`deny`, `dryrun`] for constraints.
 Update the `--disable-enforcementaction-validation=true` flag if the desire is to disable enforcementAction validation against the list of supported enforcementActions.

+### Exempting Namespaces from Gatekeeper

+If it becomes necessary to exempt a namespace from Gatekeeper entirely (e.g. you want `kube-system` to bypass admission checks), here's how to do it:

+   1. Make sure the validating admission webhook configuration for Gatekeeper has the following namespace selector:

+        ```yaml
+          namespaceSelector:
+            matchExpressions:
+            - key: admission.gatekeeper.sh/ignore
+              operator: DoesNotExist
+        ```
+      the default Gatekeeper manifest should already have added this.
+The default name for the
+      webhook configuration is `gatekeeper-validating-webhook-configuration` and the default
+      name for the webhook that needs the namespace selector is `validation.gatekeeper.sh`

+   2. Tell Gatekeeper it's okay for the namespace to be ignored by adding a flag to the pod:
+      `--exempt-namespaces=<NAMESPACE NAME>`.
+This step is necessary because otherwise the
+      permission to modify a namespace would be equivalent to the permission to exempt everything
+      in that namespace from policy checks.
+This way a user must explicitly have permissions
+      to configure the Gatekeeper pod before they can add exemptions.

+   3. Add the `admission.gatekeeper.sh/ignore` label to the namespace.
+The value attached
+      to the label is ignored, so it can be used to annotate the reason for the exemption.

 ### Debugging

 > NOTE: Verbose logging with DEBUG level can be turned on with `--log-level=DEBUG`.
 By default, the `--log-level` flag is set to minimum log level `INFO`.
 Acceptable values for minimum log level are [`DEBUG`, `INFO`, `WARNING`, `ERROR`].
 In production, this flag should not be set to `DEBUG`.